refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

 const dictators = Object.create(dictators_dictionary);

-dictators["kj_un"] = "Kim Jong Un";
+dictators["ah_aladeen"] = "Admiral Haffaz Aladeen";
-dictators.mm_gaddafi = "Muammar Muhammad Gaddafi";
+dictators.bg_brother = "Big Brother";

-console.log(dictators); // Object { kj_un: "Kim Jong Un", mm_gaddafi: "Muammar Muhammad Gaddafi" }
+console.log(dictators); // Object { ah_aladeen: "Admiral Haffaz Aladeen", bg_brother: "Big Brother" }
 console.log(dictators.title); // "The Ultimate Dictionary of Dictators"
 ```

-Dictionaries created from a prototype gives access to interited properties.
-You can see this in the `title` field of the above `dictators` object.
+Dictionaries created from a prototype give access to inherited properties.
+You can see this in the `title` field of the above `dictators` object, which is derived from the `dictators_dictionary` prototype.

 :::tip

-Overall, it is important that a JavaScript object based dictionary maintains consistent structures in its item values.
+Overall, it is important that a JavaScript object based dictionary maintains consistent structure in its item values.

 :::